A California Christmas: City Lights: Plot

-One year after the previous film, Callie and Joseph are still on the farm and he proposes, and she accepts.
+One year after the previous film, Callie and Joseph are still on the farm.
+There he proposes, and she accepts.
 That evening, everyone celebrates the engagement, and his chauffeur, Leo, insists that the city misses Joseph, which he finds hard to believe.

 The following morning, Joseph finds out his mother ran off with her yoga instructor and has left the company to him, much to his dismay.
 After finding out a woman named Victoria has been appointed temporary CEO, Joseph is concerned as she is unsuitable.
-Joseph's mother was inspired by Callie and Joseph's love to find her own.
+Joseph's mother explains she was inspired by Callie and Joseph's love to find her own.

 Brandy, Callie's best friend and maid of honour, comes to visit Callie earlier than expected after hearing about her engagement to Joseph, but mistakes Manny for her fiancé, much to his confusion.
 Callie introduces Joseph as her fiancé to Brandy, making things slightly awkward.
-Later, Joseph tells Callie he must head back to San Francisco for a while and asks her to come along.
+Later, Joseph tells her he must head back to San Francisco for a while and asks her to come along.
 Callie agrees, leaving Manny and Brandy to look after Hannah and the farm.

 In San Francisco, Callie starts to enjoy the city and later that evening at a hotel, Callie is introduced to Victoria, who tells her she can help her as needed.
 Joseph's mother booked a wedding venue for them when she found out he was going to propose.
-Joseph tells Callie that the date has also been set for Christmas Eve, much to her shock as they haven't been engaged very long, but she says she will think about it.
+Joseph tells Callie that the date has been set for Christmas Eve, much to her shock as they have not been engaged very long, but she says she will think about it.

-Meanwhile on the farm, Manny develops a crush on Brandy.
+Meanwhile, on the farm, Manny develops a crush on Brandy.

 Back at the city after speaking to Brandy, Callie agrees to get married on Christmas Eve.
 She and Joseph attend a party where she is overwhelmed by all the people but still enjoys herself.
 Back on the farm, Manny and Brandy bond over a video game and almost kiss before they stop themselves.
 The following morning, she kisses him.